-Bipolar disorder is complex and hard to diagnose because it has many phases and symptoms.
-Sometimes it is misdiagnosed as only depression (unipolar depression), because people are more likely to seek treatment during a period of depression.
+Bipolar disorder is complex and hard to diagnose, because it has many phases and symptoms.
+Sometimes it is misdiagnosed as only depression, because people are more likely to seek treatment during a period of depression.

-After you are diagnosed with bipolar disorder, it is important to keep a long-term relationship with your doctor or therapist to make sure that your treatment is consistent and that your medicines can be adjusted as needed.
+After you are diagnosed with bipolar disorder, you'll need to keep a long-term relationship with your doctor or therapist.
+It can help you make sure that your treatment is consistent and that your medicines can be adjusted as needed.

-Although other health professionals can diagnose bipolar disorder, you will probably be referred to a psychiatrist who specializes in treating such disorders and can prescribe medicines and provide counseling.
+Although other health professionals can diagnose bipolar disorder, you will probably be referred to a psychiatrist who specializes in treating such disorders.
+He or she can prescribe medicines and provide counseling.
 Other health professionals who can diagnose bipolar disorder include:

 Counseling can help you deal with mood changes and the impact bipolar disorder can have on your work and family relationships.
-In addition to psychiatrists, health professionals who can provide counseling include:
+In addition to psychiatrists, others who can provide counseling include: